 Northern Vietnam In One Week

-Day 1: Arrive in Hanoi and check in your hotel.
-Take a walk around the Old Quarter to see how life is unfolding in this booming ancient capital.
-Old houses stand still and stare at the flow of motorbikes passing by every day.
-For detailed description how your first day in Vietnam might look like, see Hanoi page.
+Day 1: Arrive in Hanoi and check into your hotel.
+Take a leisurely walk around the Old Quarter to experience daily life in this vibrant ancient capital.
+The charming old houses stand in contrast to the constant flow of motorbikes that zip by.
+For a detailed description of how your first day in Vietnam might look, please refer to the Hanoi page.

 Photo @minhminh_hd